FREE GUIDE ON TRAVEL BLOGGING

 Destinations > Hawaii > Maui

-Blog Post - September 11, 2021
+Blog Post - February 15, 2026

 Ka'anapali Beach and Black Rock Beach are must visit Beaches in Maui.

-Then we decided to walk the entire beach.
 Going from Black Rock Beach to the end of Ka'anapali Beach at Hanakao'o Park is about 1.4 miles long.

 Ka'anapali Beach has amazing hotels all the way down with beautiful palm trees and really soft sand.